Jodi Huisentruit's apartment

 It is situated at 550 North Kentucky Avenue in Mason City, Iowa.

+At around 4:10 a.m. on June 27th, 1995, a producer at the station noticed that Huisentruit was 40 minutes late.
 When the producer called the 27-year-old, she explained that she had overslept and that she was getting ready to leave her apartment.

 Early that morning, a passerby reportedly saw a mid-1980s white Ford Econoline van in the lot.
-Notably, the van had its lights on at the time.
+The van, which had its headlights on at the time, has never been identified.

-Although law enforcement conducted multiple searches and carried out hundreds of interviews, no trace of Jodi Huisentruit was ever found.
+Although law enforcement conducted multiple searches and carried out hundreds of interviews, no trace of Huisentruit was ever found.

 Six years after her disappearance, she was legally declared dead.